prharms/news-query-nexis/README.md

 ## Features

 - Processes all `.docx` files in a data directory
-- Extracts articles and content from Word documents
+- Extracts articles and content from Word documents using natural article boundaries
+- **Article-based intelligent chunking** - splits documents at article boundaries instead of arbitrary paragraphs
 - Sends questions to Claude 4 Sonnet API with automatic fallback to Claude 3.5 Sonnet
 - Intelligent document batching to process large files without truncation
 - **Forensic-level anti-hallucination protocols** ensuring only explicitly stated information is reported